 Once you have gone over everything in your journal it is time to make the emotional healing permanent.
 Sometimes journaling is enough to make a lasting change.
 But sometimes you need an extra boost to heal and change your beliefs.

 There are three main things that I do to make changes lasting after journaling.

 I will go through each one briefly to share what I do to use each based on what I discover in journaling.

 Hands down this is my favorite tool to shift a belief, relieve pain and so much more.

 After journaling about a situation, I will write a summary list of my feelings that I discovered.
 Then I will figure out which of the emotions are hindering my progress the most.

 I then turn these into my tapping set-up statement.
 I then proceed to tap on the situation and emotions using what I journaled.
-(If you are not familiar with tapping I recommend checking out The Tapping Solution.)

 I personally don’t do a set number of rounds or write everything out ahead of time.
 Just like with journaling when I free write, I free tap!